Best Pregnancy Safe Moisturizer (Updated 2026 Guide)

 CAUTION

 Fragrance is a mixture of aromatic chemicals in scented products.
 Contains phthalates linked to preterm birth and neurodevelopmental effects in children.
-A catch all term that can hide dozens of chemicals including phthalates.
-Research links phthalate exposure during pregnancy to preterm birth and neurodevelopmental effects in children.
+An umbrella term that can hide dozens of undisclosed chemicals, including phthalates linked to preterm birth and neurodevelopmental effects in children.

 sodium benzoate